 These nesting colonies are very uncommon and section ranger Oelofse can only recall having witnessed similar behaviour by these insects on two occasions previously, once in Shingwedzi Rest Camp and another time in the middle of the dirt road near Red Rocks, both incidents during the middle 1980s.

-Another Insect InvasionBarely a month had lapsed before an even more spectacular outbreak by a small green stink bug, Piezodorus purus, erupted over the Mooiplaas area and took the spotlight from the soil-nesting bee.
-The bug was distributed in many parts of KNP, but managed to reach phenomenal plague proportions over the Mooiplaas ranger section and especially the rangerís house and staff living quarters.
+Another Insect InvasionBarely a month had elapsed before an even more spectacular outbreak by a small green stink bug, Piezodorus purus, erupted over the Mooiplaas area and took the spotlight from the soil-nesting bee.
+The bug was distributed in many parts of KNP, but managed to reach phenomenal plague proportions over the Mooiplaas ranger section and especially the houses and living quarters of the staff and rangers.

-Although there was a similar eruption during the same period of 1993 and the odd smaller eruption during a few interim years, this seasonís outbreak lasted for five weeks during which dwellings were totally inundated by these tiny creatures as soon as darkness fell.
+Although there was a similar eruption during the same period of 1993 and the odd smaller eruption during a few interim years, this season's outbreak lasted for five weeks during which dwellings were totally inundated by these tiny creatures as soon as darkness fell.

-Attack of the Piezodorus PurusThe air conditioner in the rangerís house became so clogged by the multitude that crawled into it, that it had to be removed and sent away for clearing and servicing.
+Attack of the Piezodorus PurusThe air conditioner in the ranger's house became so clogged by the multitude that crawled into it, that it had to be removed and sent away for clearing and servicing.
 All this resulted in extreme discomfort to inhabitants, as every night for five weeks - brought hours of vacuuming and sweeping the next morning to render a house inhabitable again.

+Two full vacuum bags and a quarter-full 10 litre bucket of sweepings became par for the course.
+It is not fully known what triggers these outbreaks, but it is suspected that it associated with favourable climatic conditions and less availability of natural enemies of these insects.
 The good rainfalls we received in most of KNP could have resulted in the imbalances of these insects to their natural enemies.
 The rains might have asynchronised the interaction by providing favourable conditions for the insects to breed while their natural enemies such as parasitoids and predators were no longer active.